BahromjonPolat/fcrm-chat-flutter/README.md

-# FCRM Chat Flutter
+# Hilol Chat Flutter

-A Flutter package for integrating FCRM chat functionality into your Flutter applications.
+A Flutter package for integrating Hilol chat functionality into your Flutter applications.
 This package provides a ready-to-use chat interface with real-time messaging capabilities powered by the FCRM Chat SDK.

 ## Features